-The research for this report was undertaken in two stages: October - December 2016 and then updated during August to October 2017 to reflect more recent developments.
+The research for this report was undertaken in three stages: October to December 2016, August to October 2017 and then updated during June to December 2018 to reflect more recent developments.
 The methodology leveraged desk research, qualitative data collection complimented by interviews with key stakeholders in Botswana, Burundi, Cameroon, Egypt, Ethiopia, Kenya, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Senegal, South Africa, Swaziland, Tanzania, Tunisia and Uganda, supplemented by follow up e-mails and telephone calls where appropriate.

-IST-Africa partners undertook a consultation with national stakeholders from October - December 2016 in relation to priority areas of most relevance in the context of the Horizon 2020 ICT-39-2017
+IST-Africa partners undertook a consultation with national stakeholders from October - December 2016 in relation to priority areas of most relevance in the context of the Horizon 2020 ICT-39-2017 Call to contribute to the mapping provided, which has been actively circulated during the preparation phase for proposals targeting the ICT-39-2017 Call.